 What is an allergy?

 An allergy is a response by the body's immune system to something (called an allergen) that is not necessarily harmful in itself.
 Certain people are sensitive to this allergen and have a reaction when exposed to it.
 Some allergic reactions are mild and harmless, but others are severe and potentially life-threatening (anaphylaxis).
-(See separate leaflets called Allergy - General Overview and Anaphylaxis for more information.)
+(See the separate leaflets called Allergies and Anaphylaxis for more information.)

 What is a food allergy?